-with increasing experience.
+This letter introduces a Lifelong Learning for Navigation (LLfN) framework that addresses the aforementioned challenges: Instead of learning from scratch, the navigation policy is initialized through a classical navigation algorithm, whose navigation performance does not improve with increasing experience.
 The robot is able to identify its suboptimal actions and learn from them.
 The navigation performance then improves in a self-supervised manner.
 When facing different navigation environments, the navigation policy is able to learn to adapt to new environments, while not forgetting how to navigate in previous ones.
-LLfN is implemented entirely onboard a physical robot with limited memory and computation, and demonstrated to allow the robot to navigate in three different environments (Figure 1).
-The main contributions of the paper are:
+LLfN is implemented entirely onboard a physical robot with limited memory and computation, and demonstrated to allow the robot to navigate in three different environments (Fig. 1).
+The main contributions of the letter are:

-- A self-improvement strategy that complements an initial static planner to dynamically increase navigation performance with more experience, deployed in conjunction with the initial planner to minimize learning overhead; - A lifelong learning scheme that allows a robot to navigate in new environments while not forgetting previous ones; and - An implementation of the Lifelong Learning for Navigation framework entirely onboard a physical robot platform with limited memory and computation.
+- A self-improvement strategy that complements an initial static planner to dynamically increase navigation performance with more experience, deployed in conjunction with the initial planner to minimize learning overhead; - A lifelong learning scheme that allows a robot to navigate in new environments while not forgetting previous ones; - An implementation of the Lifelong Learning for Navigation framework entirely onboard a physical robot platform with limited memory and computation.